kelu124/HolbaekGBN/docs/1_report.md

-# Holbæk -  Where History Meets Innovation
+# Holbæk -  Where History Meets Innovation(sticky note was '_Preservation of architectural and cultural environment_'

 ## ISO37101 mapping '